Click here to go to the next issue

 by their mothers to hurry-up-wash-your-hands

-honey-dinner's-getting-cold, just-wait-till-your-father-gets-home
+honey-dinner's-getting-cold, just-wait-till-your-father-gets-home--

 and only the slow children out on the lawns, marking off

-paths between fireflies, making soft little sounds with their mouths, ohs
+paths between fireflies, making soft little sounds with their

 that glow and go out and glow.
 And their slow mothers flickering,

-pale in the dusk, watching them turn in the gentle air, watching them
+pale in the dusk, watching them turn in the gentle air, watching

-twirling, their arms spread wide, thinking, These are my children, thinking,
+twirling, their arms spread wide, thinking, These are my

 Where is their dinner?
 Where has their father gone?